rendleyhq/docs.rendleysdk.com/getting-started/fonts.md

 The SDK supports displaying custom fonts and different styles on the canvas, giving you complete control over the typography in your projects.

 By default, no fonts are loaded, so you can work with the browser's default fonts.
-But if you want to bring in your own custom fonts, you can do so.
+However, if you want to bring in your own custom fonts, you can do so.

-Once the font is loaded through the registry, it will be available in the DOM for futher use.
+Once the font is loaded through the registry, it will be available in the DOM for further use.

-## Import from CSS files
+## Import from CSS Files

 You can import a font by specifying the URL to the font face or providing a CSS entry point with all the styles set up.
 Here's an example: